raipc/atsd-api-python/offline_installation.md

 # Offline Installation

-Install the ATSD Python Client on a machine without internet access.
+Install **ATSD Python Client** on a machine without internet access.
 Download the client module and dependencies to an intermediate server and copy the files to the target machine.

 ## Check Version